-We previously showed that for a sphere g (r) = $\frac{GM_E}{r^2}$ where the mass of the Earth, $M_E = 5.957 \ 10^{24} \text{ kg}$ .

-At the North Pole, r = 6357 km and $g_p = 983,219$ mgal.

-If we move up 21 km to the radius of the equator, the decrease in gravity will be 6467 mgal Thus $g_E = g_P - 6467$ mgal, which is too much to explain the observed difference between the Equator and the Poles.

-(B) Centrifugal forces vary with latitude The rotation of the Earth also causes gravity to vary.
-Imagine you are standing at the North Pole.
-The rotation of the Earth will not change $\mathbf{g}$ , all that will happen is that you rotate once a day.
+Qualitative answer Since a point on the Equator is further from the centre of the Earth than the poles, gravity will be weaker at the Equator and $g_E < g_P$ Quantitative answer For a sphere g (r) = $\frac{GM_E}{r^2}$ where the mass of the Earth, M_E = 5.957 1024 kg.
+At the North Pole, R_P = 6357 km and g_P = 983,219 mgal.
+If we move up 21 km to the equator, the decrease in gravity will be 6467 mgal Thus $g_E = g_P - 6467$ mgal, which is too much to explain the observed difference between the Equator and the Poles.
+(B) - Centrifugal forces vary with latitude The rotation of the Earth also causes gravity to vary with latitude.
+Qualitative answer Imagine you are standing at the North Pole.
+The rotation of the Earth will not change g, all that will happen is that you rotate once a day.
 Now imagine you are at the Equator.
 If we could increase the rotation rate of the Earth enough, you would be ultimately be thrown into space (i.e. become weightless).
 Thus rotation makes gravity weaker at the equator.
-With the 1 rotation per day, and $R_E = 6378$ km, can show that $g_P = g_E + 3370$ mgal Question : How fast would the Earth need to rotate to throw you into space?
+Quantitative answer